-Witnesses: Hundreds of bodies in town held by Boko Haram
+Witnesses: Hundreds of bodies held by Boko Haram

 Maiduguri, Nigeria — Hundreds of skeletons of children, women and men believed killed by Boko Haram have been found in a recaptured Nigerian border town, indicating another atrocity by the Islamic extremists, witnesses say.